georgeflanagin/jupyter/README.md

 ### Examples

 `run_jupyter medium` Run a notebook as your currently logged in user for one hour, no GPUs.

 `run_jupyter basic xx8ur` Run a notebook as `xx8ur` on the basic partition for one hour.

+`run_jupyter sci gflanagi 2 1` Run a notebook as `gflanagi` on the sci partition for two hours, and use one GPU.